jshivam/searchPhotos/README.md

 # searchPhotos
-It searches images using Flicker API and displays it using collectionview and pageview
+It searches images using Flicker API and displays it using collectionview and pageviewController with using custom animations in transitions